Food for Life

 Presbyterian Disaster Assistance

 Lakeside has sent adult mission groups from the church to assist with recovery after natural disasters.
-Recent trips have been to assist after tornado damage in Mapleton, work with the Presbyterian Disaster Assistance for flood cleanup in Eastern Iowa, and for the last three years, we have sent work crews for week-long trips to work with PDA and Project Homecoming in the New Orleans area.
+Recent trips have been to assist after tornado damage in Mapleton, work with the Presbyterian Disaster Assistance for flood cleanup in Eastern Iowa, for the last four years we have sent work crews for week-long trips to work with PDA and Project Homecoming in the New Orleans area, and will be going to New Jersey this spring to assist with cleanup from Hurricane Sandy.

 There are several community organizations who use our church facilities throughout the year.
-They include the Tops Club, Porcelain Artists, Girl Scouts, and Boy Scouts.
+These groups include the Tops Club, Porcelain Artists, Girl Scouts, and Boy Scouts.

 Southeast Asian Community